rethinkdb/www/_posts/2016-03-15-rethinkdb-performance-report.md

 ## A quick overview of the results

-Getting right down to the details, we found that in a mixed read/write workload RethinkDB with two clusters was able to perform nearly 16K queries per second (QPS) and scaled to almost 120K QPS while in a 16 node cluster.
+Getting right down to the details, we found that in a mixed read/write workload RethinkDB with two servers was able to perform nearly 16K queries per second (QPS) and scaled to almost 120K QPS while in a 16 server cluster.
 Under a “read only” workload and synchronous read settings, RethinkDB was able to scale from about 150,000 QPS up to over 550K QPS.
-Under the same workload, in an asynchronous “outdated read” setting RethinkDB went from 150K QPS on one node to 1.3M in a 16 node cluster.
-Here we we show how RethinkDB scales up to 16 nodes with these various workloads.
+Under the same workload, in an asynchronous “outdated read” setting RethinkDB went from 150K QPS on one server to 1.3M in a 16 server cluster.

+Finally, we used a map-reduce query to compute word counts across the whole data set.
+This test evaluates RethinkDB's scalability for analytical workloads.

+Here we we show how RethinkDB scales up to 16 servers with these workloads.

 ![Workload A][w-a]
 ![Workload C Synchronous][w-c-sync]
 ![Workload C Asynchronous][w-c-async]
 ![Analytical][analytical]

-In the full report you can find the specifics of the tests and learn more about latency distributions as we scaled up to 16 node clusters for each workload.
+In the full report you can find the specifics of the tests and learn more about latency distributions as we scaled up to 16 server clusters for each workload.

 ### [Click here to view the full report][perf-report]